we get it

-If you’re the one doing the breaking up or if it was a mutual decision, you might range from feeling very free to still holding some guilt or sadness over the “failed” relationship.
-No relationship is an outright failure, especially if you learn something from the experience.
-If your relationship was really unhealthy or abusive, it might take you some time to heal yourself and find your strength in loving yourself.
+On the flip side, if you’re the one doing the breaking up or if it was a mutual decision, your emotions might range from feeling liberated to carrying some guilt or sadness about the so-called “failed” relationship.
+But listen: no relationship is a total failure, especially if you take away valuable lessons from the experience.
+And if your relationship was toxic or abusive, it might take time to heal and rediscover your self-love superpowers.

 Try Something New

 When it comes to bouncing back after a breakup, making a fresh start can be super empowering.
 So why not spice things up and try something totally different?

 There might be a rad class you’ve been eyeing, like drama, art, or yoga.
 Or maybe you’re itching to dive into a new sport and unleash your inner athlete.
 Learning new skills is an epic way to reconnect with yourself after a breakup.
 Not only does it give you a chance to grow, but it also serves as a healthy distraction to shift your focus away from the pain.

 Embrace the opportunity to explore uncharted territories and find what sets your soul on fire by stepping into a world of exciting possibilities.
 So go ahead, take that class, join that team, and watch yourself rise like a phoenix from the ashes of the past.
 This is your time to shine!

 Fueling your body with a healthy diet and staying active can work wonders for your well-being.
 And guess what?
 It’s totally cool to treat yourself to something special along the way.
 Indulge in activities that bring you joy and make your heart sing.